zw963/marketbet_crawler/README.md

-## An attempt to build a project using roda and sequel toolkit, for Simplicity, less gems.
+## An attempt to build a project using roda and sequel toolkit, Simplicity, less gems as the first consideration.

 For scrap the public stocks data in marketbet.com, and show them.